Simplifying skills intelligence platforms - introducing the breadth vs depth concept for your Assessment and Interview Intelligence needs

 Depth platforms

-Depth platforms verify skills.
-They allow people to generate granular and accurate data about skills in an efficient way, augmented by technology.
+Depth platforms verify skills through comprehensive Assessment methodologies.
+They allow people to generate granular and accurate data about skills in an efficient way, augmented by AI and Skills Science.
 For instance, depth platforms may use a combination of online assessments, manager/peer feedback, self-assessment, and observation to accurately and efficiently verify technical and behavioural skills.
+On the skills demand side, these platforms create role skills profiles detailing the technical and behavioural skills required for success and at what proficiency level.

 Key things to note:

-• They cover technical and behavioural skills, as well as their proficiency.
+- They cover technical and behavioural skills, as well as their proficiency

 What can we do with this knowledge?